awslabs/benchmark-ai/README.md

 One is the installer [`anubis-setup`](docs/anubis-setup.md), that is used to...

-- configure and create the Anubis infrastructure
+- create, configure, operate and destroy the Anubis infrastructure

 The other is the [`anubis`](bff/docs/anubis-client.md) client tool that allows users to...

 - run a benchmark: `anbis --submit resnet50-descriptor.toml`
-- monitor the progress of a run activities `anubis --status`
+- monitor the progress of a run's activities `anubis --status`
 - obtain information from a benchmark that was run: `anubis --results`

 The envisioned use-case is that a team or group or org instantiates the service infrastructure to be be used by its constituents.
 As such only the "admin" needs to run [`anubis-setup`](docs/anubis-setup.md).
 While all users of Anubis interact with it using the `anubis` client tool.